-CE110 BUILDING CODES (2.0 credits/36 clock hours) An introduction to international building codes that govern residential and light commercial construction.
+CE110 BUILDING CODES (2.0 credits/36 clock hours) An introduction to international building codes (IRC) that govern residential and light commercial construction.
 Students explore codes as they relate to the administration, building and planning, safety and fire construction requirements.
-Prerequisite: None.
+Prerequisite: Introduction to CAD.

-AC602 BUSINESS ADMINISTRATION - ACCOUNTING INTERNSHIP (9.0 credits/378 clock hours) Students spend 336 hours during the final term in a practical, on-the-job work-experience program directly involved in manual or automated accounting operations under the supervision of a professional to fulfill the requirements of the internship.
+AC602 BUSINESS ADMINISTRATION - ACCOUNTING INTERNSHIP (9.0 credits/378 clock hours) Students spend 378 hours during the final term in a practical, on-the-job work-experience program directly involved in manual or automated accounting operations under the supervision of a professional to fulfill the requirements of the internship.
 Experience will provide the student with an opportunity to enhance his/her education and personal skills as well as opportunity to observe the interaction of accounting personnel within an employment environment.
 Prerequisite: As per internship policy.

 MG602 BUSINESS ADMINISTRATION - MANAGEMENT & MARKETING INTERNSHIP (9.0 credits/378 clock hours) The student will work in a professional atmosphere in either the area of management or marketing under the supervision of a professional to fulfill the requirements of the internship.
 The experience will provide the student with an opportunity to observe the interaction of personnel within a business environment.
-Prerequisite: No student may begin an internship until he/she has successfully completed all major courses through the sixth term with a grade of "C" or better.
+Prerequisite: As per internship policy.

-CP113 BUSINESS APPLICATIONS (3.0 credits/60 clock hours) This course introduces students to the concepts and applications of word processing, spreadsheets, presentation, and email software.
+CP113 BUSINESS APPLICATIONS (3.0 credits/60 clock hours) This course introduces students to the concepts and applications of word processing, spreadsheets, presentation, and e-mail software.
 Students will receive hands-on lab experience acquainting the student with a broad range of tools and techniques for each application.
 Prerequisite: None.